-The Office of New Student Orientation and Student Support (www.smu.edu/newstudent) provides on-going programs and services that support new students and families in transition to SMU.
+The Office of New Student Orientation and Student Support provides on-going programs and services that support new students and families in transition to SMU.
 Academic Advising, Registration and Orientation takes place in May, July, August and January for all incoming students.
 In addition to AARO, the office also coordinates Mustang Corral, a three-day, off-campus orientation retreat.